 Gunnison is home to Black Canyon of the Gunnison National Park, Blue Mesa Reservoir, and Western Colorado University.
 Visitors and locals alike enjoy many outdoor recreation activities, including biking, camping, rafting, and hiking.
 There is an eclectic variety of festivals and events in Gunnison, many highlighting the town’s love for the outdoors.

 Keep in mind that the details of an event can change.
 Visit the festival’s website for the most up-to-date information.
 You’ll also likely find helpful items on parking, any related costs, a schedule of events, and how to register, if applicable.
+Check out Gunnison’s top hotels for local accommodation.

 Here is a list of the top events in Gunnison, in order of occurrence throughout the year: